-1. Should I install solar photovoltaic or solar thermal?
+1. How to choose between solar photovoltaic and solar thermal?

-Answer: Every house is unique.
-The best thing to do is call a solar installer and have them conduct a site visit for your home.
-In the meantime, you can familiarize yourself with these options by reading this article: http://cleantechnica.com/2013/09/30/pv-better-thermal-solar-water-heating/
+Every house is unique.
+The best thing to do is call a solar contractor and have them conduct a site visit for your home.
+In the meantime, you can familiarize yourself with options here.

 2. Is my house appropriate?